 As a homeowner, you likely have a lot of paperwork associated with your home.
 From the initial purchase to upkeep and everything in between, many documents are created that tell your home's story both legally and financially.
-A number of these documents are needed when you file your taxes, and may be required later if the IRS has questions about your return.
+A number of these documents are needed when you file your taxes and may be required later if the IRS has questions about your return.
 The IRS recommends that taxpayers keep income-related documents and home improvement receipts in their files for at least three years and property-related documents for as long as they own the property.

 Other information on Form 1098 includes real estate taxes and points on a loan.
 Points on a loan are also called premium fees, origination fees or loan discounts.
 Lenders sometimes require borrowers to pay points on a loan in order to obtain lower interest rates or gain credit when the market is tight.
 Real estate taxes and points are also deductible on your taxes, so this form is very helpful come tax time.

 Real Estate Tax Receipts

 Real estate tax payments for the tax year are deductible.
 Usually, this information is included on your Form 1098, but it's also available on your real estate tax receipts.
-Deductions are not available on any portion of your real estate taxes that were for special purposes -- such as access to special infrastructure projects.
+Deductions are not available on any portion of your real estate taxes that were for special purposes – such as access to special infrastructure projects.

 Your loan contract has essential information in it such as your points information and escrow account details that are useful for filing your taxes.
-Points can be deducted under the MID, as seen above.
+Points can be deducted under the Home Mortgage Interest Deduction.
 While your points should be reported on your Form 1098, information about them is also provided in your mortgage contract.

 Receipts and Canceled Checks